realitytracing/Reality-Tracing-WIP/human-foundations/reality-tracing-infinities-and-clamp-modeling.md

   - Constraints
   - Layered Reality and Constraint Coupling
   - Deriving the Salience Structure from Finite Transformation and Constraint
+  - Deriving the Allowance Regime from Constraint, Salience, and Option-Space Reconfiguration
   - Salience
   - Local Ends
   - Habituation